AIDC Toolkit Help

 The encryption transformer maps an input value to an output value resulting from repeated shuffle and xor operations defined by a tweak.
 In cryptography, a tweak is a value that alters an operation to change or "tweak" the output in a predictable and unique way that is hard to reverse engineer.
 Normally, a tweak works side by side with a password to generate a cryptographic key to ensure that no two systems can produce the same output from the same input and password; each system defines its own tweak and the password is kept by the user.
 Because the tweak is applied to every encryption operation, it is inherently less secure (e.g., a system administrator may know the tweak but that's not enough to compromise any user's encryption), but for the purposes of the AIDC Toolkit, it is secure enough.

 Suppose that you're manufacturing a product that is valuable enough to be of interest to counterfeiters.
-To protect the product, you want to generate a unique serial component for each one you put on the market.
-If anyone submits a warranty claim, the serial component will tell you whether the product is legitimate.
+To protect the product, you want to generate a unique serial number for each one you put on the market.
+If anyone submits a warranty claim, the serial number will tell you whether the product is legitimate.

 The sequence is predictable and a counterfeiter can easily guess at valid serial numbers, which will cause problems for distributors and retailers when they see duplicates in the supply chain, problems for your customers who believe they are buying a legitimate product, and problems for you when you can't easily distinguish legitimate from counterfeit.